zhmcclient/zhmc-ansible-modules/docs/source/development.rst

     trigger the CI runs.

     Important: When creating Pull Requests, GitHub by default targets the ``master`` branch.
-If you are releasing a stable branch, you need to change the target branch of the Pull Request to ``stable_M.N``.
+When releasing a stable branch, you need to change the target branch of the Pull Request to ``stable_M.N``.

 11. On GitHub, close milestone ``M.N.U``.